YD525/SSELexicon/README.md

 ---

-## 🔐 About Open Source

-Although **SSELex** is fully open-source, the code itself is carefully structured into well-defined layers.
-If I wished, I could easily open-source only selected parts — I have both the technical means and the design to support such modular openness.

-However, I chose to make the entire project open-source to ensure maximum transparency and trust.
-By doing so, I want users to feel completely confident that this tool is absolutely safe to use.

----

 # ❤️ Personal Note from the Developer

 At first, the source language had to be set manually.
 Now it's no longer required.
 However, there might be cases where automatic language detection fails.
 I'm planning to add a new dropdown menu that supports both automatic detection and manual source language selection.
 The automatic detection option will be labeled as "Auto".